On this page:

 Some 4WD tracks are seasonally closed during winter to protect water quality and prevent damage to the tracks.

-Information on the public road network and road and track closures is available on our Public Access MapShare website.
+Information on the public road network and road and track closures is available on the Public Access MapShare website.

-You can also use the More To Explore app to find trail bike routes and visitor sites, what road and track closures may be in place, and to download offline maps for use when you're out of mobile range.
+You can also use the More To Explore app to find trail bike routes and visitor sites, road and track closures, and to download offline maps to use when you're out of mobile range.

 Come prepared

-Trail bike riding can be hazardous so please come prepared and have a read of our Before you go tips.
+Trail bike riding can be hazardous so please come prepared and read Ride for Tomorrow - Safe and Legal trail bike riding brochure before you leave home.

 Respect others and the environment

-Remember that when out riding, you are sharing the forest with many others.
+Remember that when out riding, you are sharing the forest with others.

 Keep safe